CONCEPT ANALYSIS

 • The audited "instantiation cost" includes a line nobody is permitted to itemize separately: the lender's projected lifetime return on the debtor, folded into the principal as "developmental substrate subsidy."
 A debtor is not only paying for what they cost.
 They are pre-paying the profit on themselves.

-• Good Fortune's actuarial models classify the inheritance clause's recovery rate as "intergenerational principal retention," and project that within two generations the median Dregs household will be servicing instantiation debt three balances deep โ€” a grandparent's, a parent's, and one's own โ€” with no balance ever reaching zero.
+• 's actuarial models classify the inheritance clause's recovery rate as "intergenerational principal retention," and project that within two generations the median household will be servicing instantiation debt three balances deep โ€” a grandparent's, a parent's, and one's own โ€” with no balance ever reaching zero.
 The projection is labeled "stable."

 Sensory Details